 Many Ai companies use data laundring to hide their copyright infringements:

 Some of the datasets only contain links to the data.
 But in order to verify the links they have needed to download and process the copyrighted material.
 Some of them claim that only shortly downloading them is fair-use as they then delete them right away.
-But considering they receive funding from parties that profit from these datasets this is just pure data laundering.
-More importantly Ai companies to utilize the links they themselves then have to download the files.
+But considering they often receive funding from parties that profit from these datasets this is just pure data laundering.
+More importantly: as Ai companies utilize these links they themselves then have to download the files.

 More about scraping, Data Laundering, Lawsuits, and Generative Ai: